-- 11. In 1994 the Region of the Americas established the goal of measles elimination by 2000.
-At that time the reported annual incidence of measles was 31 reported cases per million population, regional coverage with the first dose of measles-containing vaccine was 84% (see Figure) and several countries that had implemented pioneering strategies had interrupted or nearly interrupted measles transmission. - 12.
-In November 2002, eight years later, the Region reported having successfully interrupted transmission of the last endemic strain of measles virus.
+10. In 1994 the Region of the Americas established the goal of measles elimination by 2000.
+At that time the reported annual incidence of measles was 31 reported cases per million population, regional coverage with the first dose of measles-containing vaccine was 84% (see Figure) and several countries that had implemented pioneering strategies had interrupted or nearly interrupted measles transmission.

+11. In November 2002, eight years later, the Region reported having successfully interrupted transmission of the last endemic strain of measles virus.
 Elimination was achieved through the commitment of an entire region to reach a common goal and the full implementation of the regional measles elimination strategy.
-The elimination strategy included a well-defined vaccination activities and sensitive disease surveillance, with enhanced laboratory diagnostic capabilities.
+The elimination strategy included well-defined vaccination activities and sensitive disease surveillance, with enhanced laboratory diagnostic capabilities.
 The vaccination activities combine sustained high routine coverage (more than 90%) and the implementation of high-quality supplementary immunization activities.
-The incremental cost of the vaccination strategy used to achieve measles elimination in Latin American and Caribbean countries was US\$ 244 million from 1994 to 2002. - 13.
-In 2003, adoption of the goal to eliminate rubella and congenital rubella syndrome from the Region by 2010 helped to maintain measles elimination through mass vaccination of adolescents and adults with measles-rubella vaccine. - 14.
-This Region's experience demonstrates several factors that contributed to the achievement of the regional goal.
-These include full compliance with vaccination strategies; house-to-house monitoring of measles vaccination coverage at the lowest geographical level; the political commitment of Presidents, First Ladies, and high-level politicians; consensus building among various stakeholders; fostering alliances with scientific associations and the private sector; the provision of an uninterrupted supply of high-quality vaccines at affordable prices through PAHO's Revolving Fund for Vaccine Procurement; and the determination and effectiveness of the health workers of the Region. - 15.
-The African Region attained the goal of 90% measles mortality reduction as compared to 2000 estimates by the end of 2006 three years earlier than its regional target year of 2009.
-This success was accomplished through the collective efforts of Member States and the Measles Initiative1 to implement the strategies that had proved successful in the Region of the Americas.
-Coverage with the first dose of measles vaccine2 improved from 56% in 2000 to 73% in 2008 (see Figure).
+The incremental cost of the vaccination strategy used to achieve measles elimination in Latin American and Caribbean countries was US\$ 244 million from 1994 to 2002.

+12. In 2003, adoption of the goal to eliminate rubella and congenital rubella syndrome from the Region by 2010 helped to maintain measles elimination through mass vaccination of adolescents and adults with measles-rubella vaccine.

+13. Several factors contributed to the achievement of the regional goal.
+These include full compliance with vaccination strategies; house-to-house monitoring of measles vaccination coverage at the lowest geographical level; the political commitment of heads of state and their spouses, and of high-level politicians; consensus building among various stakeholders; fostering of alliances with scientific associations and the private sector; the provision of an uninterrupted supply of high-quality vaccines at affordable prices through PAHO's Revolving Fund for Vaccine Procurement; and the determination and effectiveness of the health workers of the Region.

+14. The African Region attained the goal of 90% measles mortality reduction in comparison with 2000 estimates by the end of 2006 - three years earlier than its regional target year of 2009.
+This success was accomplished through the collective efforts of Member States and the Measles Initiative2 to implement the strategies that had proved successful in the Region of the Americas.
+Coverage with the first dose of measles vaccine1 improved from 56% in 2000 to 73% in 2008 (see Figure).
 In 2008, however, a total of 7.7 million infants (27% of the birth cohort) did not receive their first dose.
 It is estimated that 17 countries are at risk of not attaining 90% national coverage levels with the first dose of measles-containing vaccine unless major changes are made to strengthen routine immunization systems.

+1 Weekly epidemiological record, 2009, 84(49):505-516.

-1 The Measles Initiative comprises the American Red Cross, the US Centers for Disease Control and Prevention, the United Nations Foundation, UNICEF, and WHO.
+2 The Measles Initiative comprises the American Red Cross, the US Centers for Disease Control and Prevention, the United Nations Foundation, UNICEF, and WHO.